Updated on June 25, 2019, to include current research tools and resources.

 - “backpacking gear”

-Once you uncover what real people are searching for, you can either optimize your current content for those keyword phrases or create new content.
+Once you uncover what people are actually searching for, you can either optimize your current content for those keyword phrases or create new content.

 One of the best ways to generate new content ideas is to take a peek at what other people are writing.
 We’re not suggesting you copy what you see.
 Instead, use your findings on Buzzsumo to initiate a brainstorm.

 Buzzsumo shows you what content performs best for any topic or competitor without having to search the web yourself.
-You can also sort results by social network to figure out what topics performed best on what site.
+You can also sort results by social network to figure out what topics performed best on each platform.

-Since we love the outdoors, we’ll use that example again.
+Since clearly, I love the outdoors, I’ll use that example again.
 This time, imagine you work for an outdoor gear company based in Bend, Oregon.
-Type in the search query “hiking” and you’ll see topics such as:
+Type in the search query “hiking,” and you’ll see topics such as:

 - Doctors Explain How Hiking Actually Changes Our Brain